ivangong24/ivangong24.github.io/_posts/2024-05-03-mediacenter-on-docker.md

     restart: unless-stopped
 ```

 You can modify the `volumes` section to match your setup.
 For example, you can click `Files` and navigate to the `AppData`.
-Then create a folder of the container name (e.g., `sonarr`) and create two other subfolders with it (`config` and `tvseries`).
+Then create a folder of the container name (e.g., `sonarr`) and create two other subfolders within it (`config` and `tvseries`).
 You can then copy the path of the `config` and `tvseries` folders and paste them into the `volumes` section of the `docker-compose.yml` file.
 After that, you can click `Submit` to start the container.

 Alternatively, you can also use "docker-CLI" to deploy the containers.
 Here is an example of how to deploy the Sonarr container using the command line: